japatsu/rubber-arrows/README.md

 ## Easy

-Activate the tool, left-click and start dragging, and there's your pointer.
+Activate the tool, press and hold left mouse button and start dragging - and there's your pointer!
 Release the button and it's gone.
 That's it.

 The tool activates from the controls menu or with a hot-key (see below).